Female book lovers, teachers and librarians: get the best literary book character costumes for women here for Halloween, Book Week, and beyond.

 I love the idea of a Nancy Drew costume because her style is actually really good!
 I absolutely love her preppy/classic vibe.

 Peter Pan is another classic costume that I truly believe can be worn by a man or woman.
+Of course, you can also dress up as the fairy Tinkerbell from this book if you are ok with a costume that's a bit less modest.

 This classic princess costume is another one that would be great around children.
+Perhaps they can even dress up as dwarves!

 Winnie the Pooh

-And lastly, Winnie the Pooh gets the award for the warmest and coziest costume.
+Winnie the Pooh gets the award for the warmest and coziest costume.
 You may want to sleep in this one after a long Halloween night!

 Happy bookish Halloween!!